steadybit/docs-public/quick-start/run-experiment.md

 ![Run experiment - system under test](run-experiment-run1.png)

-When hitting the "run experiment"-button you see the steadybit execution window.
+When hitting the "run experiment"-button you see the Steadybit run window.

 ![Run experiment - execution window](<run-experiment-run2.png>)